flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 #### Initiating Decent
 Descent initiation is not started automatically in the Airbus A320.
-To start the descent the flight crew sets the ATC cleared altitude in to the FCU and pushes the ALT knob.
-If the aircraft has not yet reached the top of descent point it will start descent immediately at a constant V/S until intercepting the cmputed descent path.
+To start the descent the flight crew sets the ATC cleared altitude into the FCU and pushes the ALT knob.
+If the aircraft has not yet reached the top of descent point it will start descent immediately at a constant V/S until intercepting the computed descent path.
 If the aircraft is at or beyond the top of descent point it descents at idle thrust.

 After initiating the descent the aircraft shows a vertical deviation symbol (green dot) next to the altitude scale on the